abbreviatedman/freeze-tag/README.md

 ### Features

+* **Recursive** - Begins at your root object and goes all the way down.
+No data structure left behind.
+* **Fast** - Places mutation handler on your objects, which is way faster than `Object.freeze`-ing them.
 * **Simple API** - Freezing is one extra function call.
-Then you can copy them for mutation any way you want!
+Then you can copy them for mutation using whatever method you normally (I hope!) use to copy mutable objects.
 * **Customizable** - A simple options parameter allows you to set rules for mutations.
-* **Fast** - Places mutation handler on your objects, which is way faster than `Object.freeze`-ing them.

 freeze-tag creates a recursive proxy of your object, affecting the ways you can mutate: `set`, `delete`, `setPropertyOf`, and `defineProperty`.